ferro.gif

 Instability of the origami of a ferrofluid drop in a magnetic field

-5. S. Dorbolo & E. Falcon 2011
+5. S. Dorbolo and E. Falcon 2011

 Wave turbulence on the surface of a ferrofluid in a horizontal magnetic field

-Observation of axisymmetric solitary waves on the surface of a ferrofluid,
+Observation of axisymmetric solitary waves on the surface of a ferrofluid

 3. F. Boyer & E. Falcon 2009